vrtmrz/obsidian-livesync/updates.md

   - Improved:
     - Showing status is now thinned for performance.
     - Enhance caching while collecting chunks.
+- 0.19.3
+  - Improved:
+    - Now replication will be paced by collecting chunks.
+If synchronisation has been deadlocked, please enable `Do not pace synchronization` once.

 ...
 To continue on to `updates_old.md`.